Pacta sunt servanda

-Pacta sunt servanda, Latin for "agreements must be kept", is a brocard and a fundamental principle of law.
+Pacta sunt servanda ("agreements must be kept") is a brocard and a fundamental principle of law which holds that treaties or contracts are binding upon the parties that entered into the treaty or contract.
+It is customary international law.
 According to Hans Wehberg, a professor of international law, "few rules for the ordering of Society have such a deep moral and religious influence" as this principle.

 In its most common sense, the principle refers to private contracts and prescribes that the provisions, i.e. clauses, of a contract are law between the parties to the contract, and therefore implies that neglect of their respective obligations is a violation of the contract.
 The first known expression of the brocard is in the writings of the canonist Cardinal Hostiensis from the 13th century AD, which were published in the 16th.

+History of the brocard

+According to tradition, the brocard origins can be traced back to Cicero's De Legibus in its full form:

+"Pacta sunt servanda pietate" which can be translated as "Let vows be piously performed."

-Modern Jurisprudence
+Modern jurisprudence

 In both civil law and common law jurisdictions, the principle is related to the general principle of correct behavior in commerce, including the assumption of good faith.
 While most jurisdictions in the world have some form of good faith within their legal systems, there exists debate as to how good faith should be evaluated and measured.
 For example, in the United States—a common law jurisdiction—the implied duty of good faith and fair dealing exists in all commercial contracts.